 The official match schedule was confirmed with exact dates for group stages, round of 32, and knockout stages.
 Below is the tournament timeline:

-| Group B | Canada | UEFA Play-off A (Winner) | Qatar | Switzerland |
+| Group B | Canada, Bosnia, Qatar, Switzerland |

-| Group C | Brazil | Morocco | Haiti | Scotland |
+| Group C | Brazil, Morocco, Haiti, Scotland |

-| Group E | Germany | Curaçao | Côte d’Ivoire | Ecuador |
+| Group E | Germany, Curacao, Ivory Coast, Ecuador |

-| Group F | Netherlands | Japan | UEFA Play-off B (Winner) | Tunisia |
+| Group F | Netherlands, Japan, Sweden, Tunisia |

-| Group G | Belgium | Egypt | Iran | New Zealand |
+| Group G | Belgium, Egypt, Iran, New Zealand |

-| Group H | Spain | Cabo Verde | Saudi Arabia | Uruguay |
+| Group H | Spain, Cape Verde, Saudi Arabia, Uruguay |

-| Group I | France | Senegal | FIFA Play-off 2 (Winner) | Norway |
+| Group I | France, Senegal, Iraq, Norway |

-| Group J | Argentina | Algeria | Austria | Jordan |
+| Group J | Argentina, Algeria, Austria, Jordan |

-| Group L | England | Croatia | Ghana | Panama |
+| Group L | England, Croatia, Ghana, Panama |

 Group Stage